MDes International Design Strategy

 Teaching language: English

-Master’s level degree (Diplôme de design)
+Postgraduate studies / Master's level degree

 An immersive experience into the reality of design in France

-This MDes program leads to the master’s level degree (Diplôme de design) certified by the French Ministry of Higher Education.
+This program leads to the master’s level degree (Diplôme de design) certified by the French Ministry of Higher Education.

 This program offers a great opportunity to carry out design projects in a multicultural context.
 It allows a good integration and a better approach of the methodology as taught at school through design practices.